 Nickelodeon's Biggest Scandals Ever

-Nickelodeon was the epitome of childhood and adolescent entertainment, especially for millennials and zoomers.
-"The First Kids' Network" was responsible for classics including "All That," "Kenan & Kel," "The Amanda Show," and later "Drake & Josh," "Zoey 101," and "iCarly," just to name a few.
-Nick launched the careers of numerous young actors and gave us countless classic cartoons, from "Rugrats" to "Spongebob Squarepants."
-What kid didn't dream of being the victim of a good pie-ing and green-goo sliming on "Slime Time Live"?
-But despite its prominence in our childhood nostalgia, the kids' network hasn't always kept a slime-free slate, so to speak.
+Nickelodeon was the pinnacle of childhood and teen entertainment, especially for millennials and zoomers.
+The network was responsible for classics including "All That," "Kenan & Kel," "The Amanda Show," and later "Drake & Josh," "Zoey 101," and "iCarly," just to name a few.
+Nick launched the careers of numerous young actors and gave us countless classic cartoons, from "Rugrats" to "SpongeBob SquarePants."
+What kid didn't dream of being the victim of a pie in the face and green-goo sliming on "Slime Time Live?"

-While Nickelodeon had the reputation for being edgier than other kids' networks like the Disney Channel (pushing boundaries with series like "The Ren & Stimpy Show" and "Rocko's Modern Life") there were still times when the network and its staff crossed the line a little too far and landed in controversy.
+Despite its prominence in our childhood nostalgia, the kids' network hasn't always kept a slime-free slate, so to speak.
+While Nickelodeon had the reputation for being edgier than other kids' networks, like the Disney Channel, by pushing boundaries with series like "The Ren & Stimpy Show" and "Rocko's Modern Life," there were still times when the network and its staff crossed the line and landed in controversy.
 We'll take a closer look at some of Nickelodeon's biggest scandals ever.

 What's the deal with Nickelodeon and feet?

-The New York Times directly asked about the foot fetish accusations and Schneider claimed "the comedy" was "totally innocent."
+The New York Times directly asked about the foot fetish accusations, and Schneider claimed "the comedy" was "totally innocent."
 The publication described his explanation as: "Kids find feet goofy and funny," and said he dismissed the claims made on social media as "ridiculous."

 Dan Schneider takes his feet and walks away